 - Wear a disposable dust mask (must be to P3 standard or it won't be effective against asbestos.)
-These are very cheap, starting at around £4 per mask.
+These are very cheap, at around £1.50 to £7.99 for a disposable mask.

 - Asbestos cement is a fragile material and is not weight bearing never go onto it without crawling boards.
 This should not be necessary when removing sheets.

 - If you are working from a ladder, ensure it is in good condition and that you have someone to help by steadying the foot of the ladder.
 If the location is very high, awkward, or the job is likely to take a long time it may be safer to hire a portable tower scaffold for the duration of the work.